aws-samples/amazon-personalize-samples/next_steps/operations/ml_ops/README.md

+**This example has been replaced by the AWS Solution [Maintaining Personalized Experiences with Machine Learning](https://aws.amazon.com/solutions/implementations/maintaining-personalized-experiences-with-ml/).
+This Solution allows you to automate the end-to-end process of importing datasets, creating solutions and solution versions, creating and updating campaigns, creating filters, and running batch inference jobs.
+These processes can be run on-demand or triggered based on a schedule that you define.**

 # Getting Started

 ML Ops is gaining a lot of popularity.
 This example showcases a key piece you can use to construct your automation pipeline.
 As we can see in the following architecture diagram, you will be deploying an AWS Step Function Workflow containing AWS Lambda functions that call Amazon S3, Amazon Personalize, and Amazon SNS APIs.

 This package contains the source code of a Step Functions pipeline that is able to perform multiple actions within **Amazon Personalize**, including the following:

 - Dataset Group creation